 Most of us aren’t aware that 73% of our brain is composed of water.
 Unable to focus?
 Your brain might be thirsty.
 Staying hydrated also helps to regulate mood, emotions, and memory.
 While many of us may reach for that caffeine punch to give us the energy we’re looking for, it’s best to stay away from it due to its dehydrating effect.
 Plus, it only gives a temporary buzz before a you crash again.

 Going for a quick walk around the block gets your heart beating faster and you take in more oxygen.
-Getting more oxygen helps to wake up the brain and gets rid of that tiredness.
+Getting more oxygen helps to wake up the brain and gets rid of that tiredness from the afternoon slump.
 It also helps you think more creatively, loosens up those muscles, lowers stress levels and lowers blood pressure as well.
-Can't take the time for a walk?
-How about 10 jumping jacks, a trip up and down some stairs, or maybe just make sure you're riding a FluidStance deck...the natural movement increases your heart rate.
+Can’t take the time for a walk?
+How about 10 jumping jacks, a trip up and down some stairs, or maybe just make sure you’re riding a FluidStance deck…the natural movement increases your heart rate.

 Seek the Sun